What should a commercial property lease cover?

 If the property is a retail premises, it may be on the Property Council Retail Lease Agreement, which has different obligations than the more common Auckland District Law Society.
 The Property Council Lease tends to be harder on the tenant.
 We understand the most important areas to negotiate in these leases.

 Once a lease has been signed, it is legally binding.
 Therefore it is important to take advice early in the process.
-Talk to our friendly team today about your commercial lease agreement – with expert knowledge across the commercial sector, we can ensure your rights and interests as a tenant or landlord are protected.
+Talk to our team today about your commercial lease agreement – with expert knowledge across the commercial sector, we can ensure your rights and interests as a tenant or landlord are protected.